Native American Student Success Program (NASS)

 - Placement in orientation with NASS peer mentors and other NASS students

 - Housing options within the First Nation residence hall community

 - Complimentary admission tickets to campus events

 NASS is a community of similarity and difference, both of which are cherished and honored.
 In our diversity, we find power and courage in each individual.
 Though we may be different in background, viewpoints, or level of involvement, we can all contribute to strengthening our community.

 The Native American Student Success Program (NASS) is wholly funded through the Native American-Serving Nontribal Institutions Program (NASNTI) grant through the US Department of Education.

 NASS Extended Orientation

-Extended Orientation provides you with the opportunity to come to campus a day early, meet the NASS team, and build relationships with other first-year Native American students.
-Families and NASS students are encouraged to attend the opening luncheon on Friday, August 24 at noon in Oyate Hall, Student Center.
-Students who attend Extended Orientation will transition into the campus New Student Orientation on Saturday, August 25.
+Extended Orientation will provide you with the opportunity to come to campus a day early, meet the NASS team, and build relationships with other first-year Native American students!
+Families and NASS students are encouraged to attend the opening luncheon on Friday, August 23 at noon in Oyate Hall, Student Center.
+Students who attend Extended Orientation will transition into the campus New Student Orientation on Saturday, August 24.
 There is no cost for attending Extended Orientation!